KULeuven-OVI/ovi-website/content/research/_index.nl.md

 ### 2021

-Groeneveld, W., Luyten, L, Aerts.
-K, Vennekens, J. **[Exploring the Role of Creativity in Software Engineering](https://people.cs.kuleuven.be/~wouter.groeneveld/creafocus/)**.
+Groeneveld, W., Luyten, L., Vennekens, J., Aerts.
+K. **[Exploring the Role of Creativity in Software Engineering](https://people.cs.kuleuven.be/~wouter.groeneveld/creafocus/)**.
 In: 021 IEEE/ACM 43nd International Conference on Software Engineering: Software Engineering in Society (ICSE-SEIS).
 Presented at the 43rd International Conference on Software Engineering: Software Engineering in Society, Madrid, Spain, 25 May 2021-28 May 2021. ([arXiv Preprint](https://arxiv.org/abs/2101.00837))

 ### 2020